andyj/Notes4Me/README.md

 # Notes4Me

-> A privacy-focused macOS menu bar application for recording, transcribing, and summarizing meetings using local AI processing.
+> A privacy-focused macOS menu bar application for recording, transcribing, and summarising meetings using local AI processing.

 **All data stays on your machine—no cloud uploads, no subscriptions, no privacy compromises.**